-Fees for solid waste, recycling, and other materials are based on weight or volume depending on the site you are visiting.
+Fees for solid waste, recycling and other materials are based on weight or volume depending on the site you are visiting.
 Cash, debit, Mastercard and Visa are accepted at our landfills and transfer stations.
 Learn more about the fee changes implemented for solid waste within the region here.

-Tipping fees for self-hauled, sorted waste that is brought to any of the PRRD landfills and transfer stations are waived from May 31 – June 13 for spring clean-up.
-To view accepted items for the different locations click here.
+Tipping fees for self-hauled, sorted waste that is brought to any of the PRRD landfills and transfer stations are waived from May 31 – June 13 for spring clean-up and October 4-17 for fall clean-up.
+Learn more here.

 Oil and Gas Notice – Prohibited Waste

-Apply for a landfill account by filling out this form: Commercial Solid Waste Credit Application and by calling 1-800-670-7773.
+Apply for a landfill account by filling out the Commercial Solid Waste Credit Application and calling 1-800-670-7773.

-Contaminated Soils can be accepted at the Bessborough, North Peace, and Chetwynd Landfills with prior approval from the PRRD provided it meets the criteria set out the Contaminated Soils Protocol, which can be found here.
+Prior approval from the PRRD is required and is based on the criteria set out the Contaminated Soils Protocol, which can be found here.